EdXian/Potential-Field-Navigation-Function/Readme.md

-# Robot Motion Planning by using Potentil Field
+# Robot Motion Planning by using Potentil Field Method

 # Build Environments